Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Conditional Centralized MAPG over Asynchronous Options

-To train a multi-agent policy in centralized way, we require a collection of trajectories from all agents as training data to update a joint policy at every iteration.
-Unlike action-level trajectory that is often defined at a sequence of low-level, primitive time steps, here we define a specific option-level trajectory at a temporally-extended level, shown in Fig.~\ref{fig:section3_1}.
-As an example, Fig.~\ref{fig:section3_1} illustrates two agents are taking their options asynchronously.
-Each agent has discrete option space including two option choices represented by different color that may have varying low-level time lengths (length of colored bar).
-To obtain option-level trajectory, we particularly collect state transition information such as observations, options and rewards for all agents at certain low-level time steps $k_0, k_1, ..., k_6$ when \textit{at least one agent} terminates its previous option and selects a new option.
-The trajectory is formally described by Definition.~\ref{definition_2}.
+To train a multi-agent option-based policy in centralized way, we require a collection of agents' trajectories as training data.
+Unlike action-level trajectory that is often defined at a sequence of low-level time steps, here we introduce a special option-level trajectory in Fig.~\ref{fig:method}.
+To form it, we determine specific low-level timings at when we collect {joint} states and observations, {joint} options and the shared reward for all agents.
+Those timings are when \textit{at least one agent} terminates its previous option and selects a new option, and they will serve as option time steps in the trajectory.
+We refer to this process as "soft-sync" because it synchronizes multi-agent state transitions and option selections in a soft way --- it does not actually interrupt agents' ongoing options.

+In contrast to strategies like $\eta_\text{any}$ or $\eta_\text{all}$ that actually interrupts robot-environment interactions to have forced synchronization, ``soft-sync'' allows the formation of an ``interruption-free'' trajectory over asynchronous options, and allows the use of a centralized policy to jointly select options.
+The trajectory is formally described by Definition~\ref{definition_2}.